Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Introduction

+The second theoretical contribution is to extend those results to a large class of $SE(2)$-invariant observers with smoothing correction terms.
+The idea to derive systematical smoothing terms based on physical symmetries, is standard in image processing, and was initiated by \cite{lions}.
+One of the simplest method consists indeed in a convolution with a two-dimensional smooth rotation-invariant kernel (isotropic diffusion based on the heat equation), but we prove convergence for a much larger class of rotation-invariant kernels.
+The major difference with \cite{lions} is that those smoothing terms are combined with a dynamical model to provide an estimation of physical quantities which are not directly measured, i.e. we build observers.

+The observer is applied to an oceanography example.
+The problem considered is the following: the ocean is described by a simplified shallow-water model \cite{jiang}.
+The sea surface height (SSH) is measured (with noise) by satellites.
+The goal is to estimate the height, and the marine currents (not measured).
+Observers are a flexible assimilation technique, computationally much more economical than variational data assimilation methods \cite{LeDimet,LeDimetTalagrand}.
+Nevertheless as the oceanographic models have become very complex in the recent years, the high computing cost of most extended Kalman filters (EKF) can still be prohibitive for data assimilation \cite{Rozier07}.
+Our observer is thus a relevant challenger to the EKF, due to its structural properties (geometric structure, local convergence proof, isotropic smoothing term, easiness of the gain tuning), and its low computational cost, as illustrated by extensive numerical experiments.

 The paper is organized as follows.
-In Section 2 we consider a bi-dimensional shallow water model, often used in geophysics for ocean or fluid flow modeling.
-We define a class of invariant observers in the case of SSH observations.
-Then, we prove the convergence of the estimation error to zero on the first-order approximation of this system.
-Indeed we assume that the fluid motion is described by linearized wave equations under shallow-water approximations.
-In Section 3, we report the results of extensive numerical simulations on both the linearized (and simplified) and nonlinear shallow water models.
-We show the interest of invariant observers in these cases.
-These results are also compared with the standard nudging technique, which can be seen as a particular situation of our symmetry-preserving observers.
-We also show their remarkable robustness to gaussian white noise on the observations.
-Finally, some conclusions and perspectives are given in Section 4.
+In Section \ref{saint-venant:sec} we define a class of $SE(2)$-invariant observers for water-tank systems for which the surface height is measured.
+Convergence of the estimation error to zero on the first-order approximation of this system is proved.
+In Section \ref{oceanography:sec} we consider a bi-dimensional shallow water model, often used in geophysics for ocean or fluid flow modeling.
+We propose a $SE(2)$-invariant non-linear observer when the SSH is measured by satellites.
+In Section \ref{num:sec}, we report the results of extensive numerical simulations on both the linearized and nonlinear shallow water models, which illustrate the properties of the observer.
+These results are compared with another standard oceanography technique based on the use of observers (nudging).
+We also show the remarkable robustness of the estimation to Gaussian white noise on the observations.
+Finally, some conclusions and perspectives are given in Section \ref{ccl:sec}.